Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 3 Results

-Tyra Banks was back on America’s Got Talent 2017 tonight, as the AGT results were delivered for the final quarterfinals night of the season on AGT Season 12.
-The Dunkin’ Save was back and the AGT judges 2017 got to save one artist, if they could finally vote together and not split their vote on America’s Got Talent Season 12.
+Tyra Banks was back on America’s Got Talent 2017 tonight as the AGT results were delivered for the final quarterfinals night of the season on AGT Season 12.
+The Dunkin’ Save was back and the AGT judges 2017 had another opportunity to save one artist, if they could finally vote together and not split their vote on America’s Got Talent Season 12.
 So, who got voted off America’s Got Talent 2017 tonight?
 Find out the AGT results below.

-Besides the results, we had a special night planned, as it was a night of comedy.
-We welcomed back a few of America’s favorites, as Season 9 winner Mat Franco returned.
-Along with Mat, we had the return of Piff the Magic Dragon and Jon Dorenbos, who performed some tricks with Marlon star Marlon Wayans.
+It was also a night of comedy on AGT.
+The show welcomed back a few of America’s favorites, as Season 9 winner Mat Franco returned.
+Along with Mat, Piff the Magic Dragon and Jon Dorenbos also made their comeback and performed some tricks with Marlon star Marlon Wayans.

-To kick things off, we take a look back at the performances from last night.
-We see some behind-the-scene things also, like Mel B searching to find that shirtless man that performed during Oskar & Gaspar.
+To kick things off, we took a look back at the performances from last night.
+Some behind-the-scene things were featured as well, like Mel B searching to find that shirtless man that performed during Oskar & Gaspar.
 Overall, a fun night was had by all.

-Per usual, the 12 acts take the stage and Tyra Banks announced the three acts in danger tonight on AGT 2017 and will fight for that Dunkin’ Save.
-The three acts are Angelina Green, Colin Cloud and DaNell Daymon & Greater Works.
+Per usual, the 12 acts took the stage and Tyra Banks announced the three acts in danger tonight on AGT 2017 that will fight for that Dunkin’ Save.
+The three acts were Angelina Green, Colin Cloud, and DaNell Daymon & Greater Works.

 The #DunkinSave is OPEN!
 Vote using the official #AGT app or https://t.co/aOKX8pMqyn NOW. #AGTResults pic.twitter.com/zwmZ7bErne